 Thus, the hooting and cackling will continue, from those who are mad, and rightly so, but wrongly directed – misdirected – by the powerbase whose objective at all costs is to preserve the con.

-Stay tuned for Part II, when we explain what this will mean for your kids, and how to position your family accordingly.
-Join our list to receive it by email.
+Now to Part II, when we explain what this will mean for your kids, and how to position your family accordingly.
+Join our list to never miss an update.